 The Xbox One S offers a sleek, compact, and 4K video-capable alternative to the original Xbox One, which has been discontinued, and with multiple bundles sporting a variety of storage capacities and packed-in games, the Xbox One S is a great option for anyone looking to pick up an Xbox system for the first time.
 With bundles available at about $300 for the 1TB version and one game, it’s also one of the most affordable consoles on the market today.
-Should you opt for the slick One S, or stick with your tried-and-true Xbox One?
+Should you opt for the slick One S, or grab a vintage Xbox One from a yard sale?
 Well, considering that the native 4K-capable, ultra-powerful Xbox One X console launched in 2017, the answer to that question really depends on your pocket depth and your eagerness to adopt the latest-and-greatest tech.
 Below, we take a look at the Xbox One vs. Xbox One S.

 ||Xbox One S